-You need to create an application on the server you created to transfer your website’s files to it.
+The first thing you need to do is to create an application on the server you created to transfer your website’s files to it.

-However, you can use the WordPress you created with the server or install another WordPress.
+However, you can use the WordPress you created along with the server creation, or install another WordPress application.

 How to Install WordPress on Cloudways?

-When you click on Add Application, a window will pop up telling you in which server do you want to add this new application.
-Select an existing server or create a new one, then click Add Application.
+When you click on Add Application, a window will pop up telling you to choose the server on which you want to create the new application.
+Select the server and then click Add Application.